tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 6-7

-[...] <mark>In his police confession, Carr claimed that over the years of their acquaintance, Kammerer had several times “made improper advances to him, but that he had always rebuffed the older man.”</mark>
+[...] <mark>In his police confession, Carr claimed that over the years of their acquaintance, Kammerer had several times "made improper advances to him, but that he had always rebuffed the older man."</mark>

 <mark>The phrase improper advances was not new to crime stories in the forties.
 Since the late nineteenth century, such terms were common in the press to describe verbal and physical assaults on women.
 They connoted criminal actions that simmered with sexual abuses too shocking to make explicit.
-While the terms improper advance or indecent advance appeared in queer crime stories in the thirties, it was in the post–World War II years when such terms used in the press and the courtroom came to embody the perceived threats of homosexuals on the home front.</mark>
+While the terms improper advance or indecent advance appeared in queer crime stories in the thirties, it was in the post-World War II years when such terms used in the press and the courtroom came to embody the perceived threats of homosexuals on the home front.</mark>

 </from>
 </compare>